 WHEREAS, the recipient of a Paul Harris Fellow honor by the Tupelo Rotary Club in 2004, Mrs. Otis will be remembered by her enthusiasm and zeal for gardening, as well as her outgoing spirit of giving of herself and her time; and

 WHEREAS, the legacy of Mrs. Otis' memory will continue to be cherished in the hearts and memories of her husband, four children, and five grandchildren: Leslie, Laura, Will, Cooper and Emma Grace; and a host of other relatives and friends; and

 WHEREAS, it is the policy of the House of Representatives of the State of Mississippi to commend the lives of such unselfish and giving individuals as Mrs. Otis, whose life was just like the rose she greatly admired, spreading a sweet fragrance of love and displaying the radiant beauty of life:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the career and humanitarianism of nationally and internationally known Blues singer Mr. Bobby Rush, and encourage everyone to catch his show.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the life of Mrs. Julia Otis and express our deepest sympathy to her family and friends upon her passing.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Mr. and Mrs. Bobby Rush and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mayor Larry Otis to be cherished on behalf of the family and to the members of the Capitol Press Corps.